enkidevs/curriculum/web/html/web-page-structure/html-element.md

 ---
 ## Content

-The HTML `<html>`, or, **The HTML Document/Root Element** is used to represent the root of an HTML document.

-The `<html>` element is called the `root` element because it has to be on the top of a document.
-Also, it is the single HTML element that contains every other HTML element.
-This means all other elements have to be descendants of the `<html>` element.
+The HTML `<html>` element is the root (top-level element) of an HTML document and is the primary container for all of the other elements in the documents, which are they descendants of this one element.

+Within every `<html>` element are two primary elements:
+* `<head>`: Data useful for the page.
+* `<body>`: The content of the page itself.

 Example:
 ```